Deschutes County blocks pot facility over partners’ arrests

 One member of the company, 51-year-old Sam Onat, was arrested in February in connection with what police described as an illegal marijuana operation in La Pine.
 He faces charges that include pot growing and money laundering.

 County commissioners were prepared to wait and see how his case played out, but then they learned that Onat’s son, Jacob Onat, was arrested in May.
-He’s charged with criminal conspiracy and several other marijuana crimes.
+KTVZ-TV says he has not been charged.

 Commissioners voted to deny permission for the facility last week.